LPology/Simple-Ajax-Uploader/README.md

 * Provides individual callback functions for XHR-supported browsers and for browsers that do not support XHR uploads.
 This allows for much greater control over user experience.

 ### Getting Started ###
-1. Include SimpleAjaxUploader.js into your page:
+Just include SimpleAjaxUploader.js into your page:

 ```html
 	<script type="text/javascript" src="SimpleAjaxUploader.js"></script>
 ```

-2. Initialize the uploader when the DOM is ready.
-There are three required parameters:
+And initialize the uploader when the DOM is ready:

 ```javascript
 var uploader = new ss.SimpleUpload({